rayramsay/birbybot/slides/script.md

 _[Control+backtick to switch focus to terminal: `python bats.py`]_

-Here are our lovely entities.

 Flickr gave us some cute bats, but it also gave us the wrong kind of bat!
 That's why we need Cloud Vision API.

 _[Control+backtick to switch focus to editor.]_

 _[Arrow down and command+/ to comment out `pp.pprint(entities)` and `show photos`.]_

-Before we go over how we'll classify our photos as bat or non-bat, let's look at a our response from the Vision API.
+Before we go over how we'll classify our photos as bat or non-bat, let's look at the response from the Vision API.

 _[Arrow down and uncomment `classify as resp only`.]_

-_[Your code block should look like]_
+####_Your code block should look like_

 ```
     pp = pprint.PrettyPrinter()